 Sunday arrived and everyone came over to our house after church.
 My great aunt and uncle came out to play cards, and the kids' friends were over.
 After everyone left, I cleaned the toy box.
 It was very messy after a long day of play.
 Evening came and I got the two youngest, our son and our nephew, fed and ready for bed.
 They were both exhausted from the long day and ready to fall asleep.
 I did the laundry and got the older kids' things ready for school the next day.
 I didn't eat dinner because I was busy and didn't have time.
 My husband cleaned the kitchen and when I finally sat down between loads of laundry, I ate some popcorn, which made me feel nauseated.

-Soon after, I went to bed.
+I went to bed, for a while.
 At midnight, I woke my husband.
 Something was wrong.
 The pain in my stomach was worse.
 He said it must just be gas and to take something for it.
 I took Milk of Magnesia and immediately regretted it.
 At 3:00 in the morning, I took my temperature.
 It was 101F, but because my temperature never runs that high, I called the doctor.
 At this point, the pain was excruciating on my right side.
-He said I needed to come to the hospital, but not until 6:00, when the correct personnel would be there.
+He said I needed to come to the hospital, but not until 6:00, when the correct staff would be there.
 I asked if he thought it was appendicitis.
-He said, "Yes."
+He said, confidently, "Yes."

 I called my mother-in-law and told her we would have to bring the younger kids to her house.
 I called a neighbor to see if she could stay with the older kids until the bus arrived.
 "No," she said.
 She couldn't because she made lunch plans with a friend and didn't want to get stuck at our house and miss it.
 So I called a real friend.
 She said she would be right over with her kids and put them all on the bus at the same time.
 We dropped the babies off at my mother-in-law's house and headed for the hospital.
 The first thing they asked me was if I had vomited.
 I hadn't.
 The pain was now on my right side, and I could barely stand.
 It was extremely painful.
 The doctor said he was fairly sure the appendix had ruptured.